KazKB/Digital-Language/src/pages/index.md

 Examples of IDEs are:
 * Visual Studio Code - Lightweight and serves a multitude of uses as one can install extensions to suit their needs.
-* Visual Studia - Heavyweight and used for coding in Visual Basic and C#.
+* Visual Studio - Heavyweight and used for coding in Visual Basic and C#.
-* Intellij - Heavyweight and used for coding in Java.
+* IntelliJ - Heavyweight and used for coding in Java.
 * Pycharm - Heavyweight and used for coding in Python.